-As you may know, municipalities divide up the electorate into precincts to conduct elections.
+Municipalities divide the electorate into precincts to conduct elections.
 Groups of precincts comprise districts for both the State Senate and the State House of Representatives.

-House District 38 in Colorado is located around the City of Littleton.
+Colorado's House District 38 is located around the City of Littleton.

 House District 38 Democrats provides important leadership for the Democratic Party.
-We foster participation in civic responsibilities and work to elect candidates that reflect our shared ideals.
+We foster participation in civic activities and work to elect candidates that reflect our shared ideals.

-We meet monthly at the Prince of Peace Church, 7000 S Windermere St, Littleton, CO 80120.
-These meetings are usually on the second Thursday and offer updates on the party's latest initiatives, guest speakers on topics of local, state and national interest, and a chance to connect to candidates and local leaders within our community.
+We usually meet monthly at the Prince of Peace Church at 7000 South Windermere Street, Littleton, CO 80120.
+To ensure everyone's safety during the pandemic, currently all meetings are virtual.
+Meetings are the second Wednesday at 6:30 PM.
+Each meeting provides updates on the party's latest initiatives, guest speakers on topics of local, state, and national interest, and a great opportunity to connect to candidates and local leaders within our community.

 For more information, please contact us at Colorado.firstname.lastname@example.org.